eddieschoute/quasci.com/_posts/2018-05-07-quantum-advantage.md

 The problem here is that we have thinned the probability of any one string occurring so much that for a sufficiently low error ε it becomes easier to compute the quantum probability explicitly.

-If, instead, there are only a polynomial number of outputs with significant probability then we can $\epsilon$-simulate like we would want to.
+If, instead, the circuit has only a polynomial number of outcomes with significant probability then we can $\epsilon$-simulate like we would want to.
-We say that such output distributions are _poly-sparse_.
+We say that such outcome distributions are _poly-sparse_.
-More specifically, there must be a polynomially-sized upper bound on the number of relevant outputs of
+More specifically, there must be a polynomially-sized upper bound on the number of relevant outcomes of
 $t = O\left(\text{poly}(n/\epsilon)\right)$ with $n$ the size of the input string and $ε$ the error.
-Given $t$, it must then be possible to construct a distribution $\mathcal P^\epsilon$ with only $t$ outputs with non-zero probabilty such that
+Given poly-sparsity and the parameter $t$, we can construct a distribution $\mathcal P^\epsilon$ with only $t$ outcomes with non-zero probabilty such that

 $$\norm{\mathcal P - \mathcal P^\epsilon}_1 \leq \epsilon .$$

-With a poly-box for $\mathcal C$ we can now estimate the $t$ relevant probabilities and explicitly reconstruct the approximate distribution $\mathcal P^\epsilon$.
+With a poly-box for $\mathcal C$ we can estimate the $t$ relevant outcomes and _explicitly_ reconstruct $\mathcal P^\epsilon$.
 This distribution $\mathcal P^\epsilon$ is $\epsilon$-close to the real output distribution $\mathcal P_{\mathcal C}$ and thus suffices for $\epsilon$-simulation of $\mathcal C$.